-- 1. Businesses qualify based on their pre-storm/flood location of doing business.
-If a closed business is looking to re-open in a new location, that location must be in an eligible parish. - 2.
-Non-profits are eligible based on the earned-income portion of their operations. - 3.
-Religious non-profit organizations are eligible based on the secular component of their operations (e.g., a church that runs a daycare or restaurant that is open to the public, regardless of religious affiliation). - 4.
-Bars are eligible to receive awards; package liquor stores are not. - 5.
-Residential and/or commercial real estate businesses are not eligible. - 6.
-Common ownership of different businesses/companies: If two or more companies or businesses with common ownership have an owner with greater than 50% ownership in each, only one business may qualify for an award.
-Owners with a ≥50% share in two or more businesses may only qualify for one award each (a husband/wife team with 50%/50% ownership in two legally distinct companies may qualify for one business each). - 7.
-Owners who have received a loan and own a minority share in another business do not disqualify that business by their ownership. - 8.
-Privately owned recreational facilities that serve a predominantly higher-income clientele are not eligible. - 9.
-Assistance to privately owned sports teams is not eligible. - 10.
-Businesses and/or business owners of sole-proprietorships/partnerships in bankruptcy are not eligible. - 11.
-Businesses are not eligible if they received federal assistance in the past and did not comply with the requirement to maintain flood insurance. - 12.
-Necessary policy changes that arise during the course of program implementation will be decided by OCD-DRU via the Policy Clarification/Change Form process.
+- Businesses qualify based on their pre-storm/flood location of doing business.
+If a closed business is looking to re-open in a new location, that location must be in an eligible parish. - A business can be incorporated in another State as long as they are registered, active, and in good standing with the Louisiana Secretary of State and meet all of the other eligibility requirements of this program. - Non-profits are eligible based on the earned-income portion of their operations.

+- Religious non-profit organizations are eligible based on the secular component of their operations (e.g., a church that runs a daycare or restaurant that is open to the public, regardless of religious affiliation). - Bars are eligible to receive awards; package liquor stores are not. - Residential and/or commercial real estate businesses are not eligible. - Common ownership of different businesses/companies: If two or more companies or businesses with common ownership have an owner with greater than 50% ownership in each, only one business may qualify for an award.
+Owners with a ≥50% share in two or more businesses may only qualify for one award each (a husband/wife team with 50%/50% ownership in two legally distinct companies may qualify for one business each). - Owners who have received a loan and own a minority share in another business do not disqualify that business by their ownership. - Privately owned recreational facilities that serve a predominantly higher-income clientele are not eligible. - Assistance to privately owned sports teams is not eligible. - Businesses and/or business owners of sole-proprietorships/partnerships in bankruptcy are not eligible. - Businesses are not eligible if they are involved in gaming/gambling, marijuana (CDB/THC), or digital/crypto currencies with block chains. - Businesses are not eligible if they received federal assistance in the past and did not comply with the requirement to maintain flood insurance and your losses were a result of flooding. - Necessary policy changes that arise during the course of program implementation will be decided by OCD via the Policy Clarification/Change Form process.